SwiftDevJournal/intro-swiftui-guide/BrowsingViews.md

 # Browsing the SwiftUI View Library

+You started learning SwiftUI and want to see the available views.
+Use the SwiftUI view library in Xcode to browse the views you can use in a SwiftUI app.

-Hold down the Option key and click the Add button to open the SwiftUI view library.
+Hold down the Option key and click the Add button in the project window toolbar to open the SwiftUI view library.
 Option-clicking the Add button will keep the library window open until you close it.

 ![SwiftUIViewLibrary](images/SwiftUIViewLibrary.png)